Close

 7. Audit.

 7.1 Audit Reports.
 Atlassian is regularly audited by independent third-party auditors and/or internal auditors, including as described here.
 Upon request, and on the condition that Customer has entered into an applicable non-disclosure agreement with Atlassian, Atlassian will supply a summary copy of relevant audit report(s) (“Report”) to Customer, so Customer can verify Atlassian’s compliance with the audit standards against which it has been assessed, and this DPA.
-If Customer cannot reasonably verify Atlassian’s compliance with the terms of this DPA, Atlassian will provide written responses (on a confidential basis) to all reasonable requests for information made by Customer related to its Processing of Customer Personal Data, provided that such right may only be exercised no more than once every twelve (12) months.
+If Customer cannot reasonably verify Atlassian’s compliance with the terms of this DPA, Atlassian will provide written responses (on a confidential basis) to all reasonable requests for information made by Customer related to its Processing of Customer Personal Data, provided that such right may be exercised no more than once every twelve (12) months.

 7.2 On-site Audits.
 Only to the extent Customer cannot reasonably satisfy Atlassian’s compliance with this DPA through the exercise of its rights under Section 7.1 above, or where required by Applicable Data Protection Law or a regulatory authority, Customer, or its authorized representatives, may, at Customer’s expense, conduct audits (including inspections) during the term of the Agreement to assess Atlassian’s compliance with the terms of this DPA.
 Any audit must (i) be conducted during Atlassian’s regular business hours, with reasonable advance written notice of at least sixty (60) calendar days (unless Applicable Data Protection Law or a regulatory authority requires a shorter notice period); (ii) be subject to reasonable confidentiality controls obligating Customer (and its authorized representatives) to keep confidential any information disclosed that, by its nature, should be confidential; (iii) occur no more than once every twelve (12) months; and (iv) restrict its findings to only information relevant to Customer.